DstMlOpsCrypto/MainCrypto/docs/project.md

 ### Tasks

-* Develop FastAPI endpoints for model predictions.
+* Develop a private API for sensitive operations (training, etc.)
+* Develop a bridge API for communication with the frontend, the private API and other services
 * Create endpoints for data input and output.

 ### Deliverables

+* FastAPI application for model management (prédiction, training, etc.)
-* FastAPI application script
+* FastAPI application for authentication and communication with the frontend
 * API documentation

 ## Monitoring and Logging